 Common Causes of Bus Accidents

-Buses are often thought to be a safe mode of transportation for residents of and visitors to Orlando.
+Buses are often thought to be a safe mode of transportation.
 As common carriers, bus drivers owe a heightened duty of care to their passengers.
 Additionally, buses owe a duty of care to other vehicles on the road.
 When a bus driver breaches this duty, and an accident occurs, they may be liable for any resulting damages.
 Some causes of Florida bus accidents which may indicate negligence on part of the driver or their employer may include:

 - Fatigued bus drivers;